Reach Out Today

 Xanax Addiction Treatment at South Coast Behavioral Health

-If you or a loved one are struggling with Xanax addiction, South Coast Behavioral Health is here to help.
+If you or a loved one is struggling with Xanax addiction and other substance use issues, South Coast Behavioral Health is here to help.
 The first step in treating Xanax addiction is a medical detox.
 This means using drugs to manage withdrawal symptoms.
+Drug and alcohol detox is safe and effective when you trust a professional treatment center.

-Our medical detox program in California is staffed by caring and compassionate professionals who can provide you with medications to manage your withdrawal symptoms.
+Our is staffed by caring and compassionate professionals, and the treatment team helps patients through detox in a safe environment and can provide medications to manage withdrawal symptoms.
 This may include things like anti-seizure medication and antidepressants.

-After detoxing, treatment should involve therapy to treat the drivers of addiction.
+After detoxing, treatment should involve therapy and counseling to treat the drivers of addiction.

 These levels of treatment are, in order, as follows: